iqm-finland/qiskit-on-iqm/README.rst

 Installation
 ============

-The recommended way is to install the distribution package ``qiskit-iqm-provider`` directly from the Python Package Index (PyPI):
+The recommended way is to install the distribution package ``qiskit-iqm`` directly from the Python Package Index (PyPI):

 .. code-block:: bash

-   $ pip install qiskit-iqm-provider
+   $ pip install qiskit-iqm

 Documentation